Space to Just Be: A Natural Prescription for Wellness in the North Highlands

 Dunnet Beach, Photo: Chris Sinclair

 Research shows that spending time in nature can significantly improve mental well-being.
-Coastal views and access to green open spaces have been proven to lower cortisol levels, easing anxiety and depression.
-The wild landscapes of the North Highlands encourage you to slow down, live in the moment, and appreciate the smaller details while allowing your pace to shift with the changing seasons.
+Coastal views and access to green, open spaces have been proven to lower cortisol levels, easing anxiety and depression.
+The wild landscapes of the North Highlands encourage you to slow down, live in the moment, and allow your pace to shift with the changing seasons.
+Beat the winter blues with a brisk walk along Dunnet Beach, where watery skies melt into the sea and sand or head inland to the expansive Flow County – a vast, untouched peatland that offers a sense of peace and space like nowhere else.

 Exposure to natural nightscapes can enhance sleep and regulate your circadian rhythm.
 Free from light pollution, our dark skies are ideal for stargazing.
 In winter, you can bundle up to chase beautiful sunsets painted with vibrant pink and orange streaks or go hunting for the Northern Lights.